openvinotoolkit/model_server/docs/ensemble_scheduler.md

 ### Step 5: Analyze pipeline execution in server logs

-By analyzing logs and timestamps it is seen that googlenet and resnet model inferences were started in parallel.
-About 50 miliseconds later, just after all inputs became ready - argmax node has started its job.
+By analyzing logs and timestamps it is seen that GoogleNet and ResNet model inferences were started in parallel.
+Just after all inputs became ready - argmax node has started its job.
 ```
 [2020-09-04 12:46:18.795] [serving] [info] [prediction_service_utils.cpp:59] Requesting model:image_classification_pipeline; version:0.
 [2020-09-04 12:46:18.795] [serving] [info] [prediction_service.cpp:82] Requested model: image_classification_pipeline does not exist.
 Searching for pipeline with that name...